 The applicant can choose between purchasing a property (minimum property value of EUR 375,000 or renting a property (minimum rental of EUR 14,000 per year.

-The main applicant must also make a non-refundable government contribution in the amount of EUR 30,000 (if purchasing a property) or EUR 60,000 (if renting a property).
-Lastly, the applicant must make a philanthropic donation of EUR 2,000 to a Maltese-registered charity.
+The main applicant must also make a non-refundable government contribution in the amount of EUR 37,000 regardless of whether the property is purchased or rented.
+Lastly, the applicant must make a philanthropic donation of EUR 2,000 to a Maltese-registered charity of the applicant's choice.

 To qualify, the main applicant must declare that he/she owns assets (stocks, bonds, real estate, other) valued at (A) no less than EUR 500,000 of which EUR 150,000 must be available in financial assets such as stocks, bonds, funds or bank deposits, or (B) at least EUR 650,000 with at least EUR 75,000 in liquid assets.